skoriop/spotify-popularity-contest/README.md

 -   In [the website](https://spotify-popularity-contest.netlify.app/), open Developer Tools and go to _Application -> Local Storage -> https://spotify-popularity-contest.netlify.app/_
 -   Double click below _Key_ to create a new entry
 -   Set the key to "token" (without quotes) and the value to the OAuth token from Spotify

+## Update 2:

+Spotify has approved it, so there's no need of all this stuff :)